-But if you’re the adventurous kind and fancy trying to do peels at home, you’re probably wondering if you should go for Drunk Elephant T.L.C.
-Sukari Babyfacial or the much cheaper dupe, The Ordinary AHA 30% + BHA 2%
+But if you’re the adventurous kind and want to do peels at home, you’re probably wondering if you should go for Drunk Elephant T.L.C.
+Sukari Babyfacial or the much cheaper dupe, The Ordinary AHA 30% + BHA 2% Peeling Solution.

 Here are my thoughts on it: